PlatformOfTrust/marketing-app/src/pages/news/toni-luhti-appointed-as-the-ceo-of-platform-of-trust-pressRelease/index.md

 status: 'published' # "published" / "draft" / "pending" / "archived"
 ---

 M.Sc.
-(Econ.)
-Toni Luhti (b.
+(Econ.) **Toni Luhti** (b.
 1982) has been appointed as the CEO of Platform of Trust.
 Luhti started in the position officially on 1 July 2019.
 Luhti has previously held a leading position in several international business technology companies, including Elisa Corporation and ALSO Group.
 Luhti has extensive experience in the platform business and in turning technological solutions into profit-generating and successful business operations.

 <br/><br/>

 > _“One of the current global megatrends is to manage and develop business operations, innovations, and services increasingly based on information and data.
 Unfortunately, many companies lose their competitiveness and in-depth understanding because they fail to utilise existing data and do not collect new data comprehensively.
 This offers a very significant opportunity for generating value and success, and we want to be part of enabling it.”_

-> &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;- says **Luhti**.
+> &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;- says *Luhti.

 <br/><br/>